twak/winsyn_metadata/README.md

     * We were unable to verify the location accuracy of the batches `mussa_dar_es_salaam_20221212`, `jan_cebu_20230120`, and `sarabjot_newdehli_20230315`.

-The following can be generated once you have the raw data and meta repository:
+The following can be generated once you have the raw data and meta repository :

 * _metadata_website_
     * The very simple website created by the [build_website.py](https://github.com/twak/fast_crop/blob/master/build_website.py) script.